 Also, Gretchen Rubin, author of The Happiness Project asked her LinkedIn and Twitter followers how they felt when using cash or a credit card.
 The responses demonstrated a particular emotional attachment to cash, defining it as “organic”, “tangible” and offering a greater sense of “responsibility”.

 These findings could influence brands and retailers to encourage consumers to choose paper From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More for their purchases for increased brand loyalty.

 To read more, please click here.